Advanced Permaculture Training in

-We will have class most days from 8:30 a.m. through 9 p.m. with good breaks for lunch and dinner and we will schedule an evening off in the middle of the week.
-This is a full training so we ask students to come ready to study, work and learn.
+We will have class most days fr, morning-afternoon-evening, from 8:30 a.m. through 9 p.m. with good breaks for lunch and dinner and we will schedule an evening off in the middle of the week.
+This is a lot of interesting information to cover so we ask students to come ready to study, work and learn.
 There will be plenty of fun too.

 All meals, snacks, coffee, tea and water will be provided as part of the course tuition.
 Meals will be prepared from mostly organic and locally raised foods and will include vegetarian and meat options.
 We can usually accommodate other dietary preferences if we know about it well ahead of time.

 Camping and Accommodations in Stelle

-As part of the price of tuition, free camping space will be made available with toilets and showers not far from the classroom.
+As part of the price of tuition, free camping space will be made available with toilets and showers close by.
 This is light camping as you will likely only be spending time in your tent to sleep.